UntitledEntity/intertwined-web/DOCS.md

         Application disabled - The application was disabled by the owner on the 'application' dashboard tab.

-        Invalid session - The session ID you provided is invalid.
+        Incorrect session ID - The session ID you provided is invalid.

         Invalid hash - The hash you provided is invalid.